Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 Select a color key to compare observations across the dataset.
 In the above example we can compare individual samples.
 If no color key is selected the data will be in aggregate.
 ```

 Next, we will remove cells that containing more than 10% mitochondrial genes.
 This is an example of filtering based on a fixed threshold (since the 10% doesn't take into account the distribution of mitochondrial reads).
-In the future we will likely implement adaptive thresholds.
+In the future we will likely implement adaptive thresholds also.

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/pct_mt_filter_fixed.png'>